ndhorton/rb120/notes/rb129/definitions/inheritance_encapsulation_polymorphism_definitions.md

 * OOP thus attempts to reduce dependencies and avoid the problems of shared state in large, complex software projects
 * OOP also allows the programmer to think on a higher level of abstraction.
 Objects can represent domain-level 'nouns' or entities, and objects can act in ways that correspond to the domain-level behaviors the programmer wishes to model
 * In Ruby, this is achieved through a combination of encapsulation and polymorphism, facilitated by inheritance.
+* Large, complex programs can be difficult to maintain due to dependencies throughout the program.
+OOP lets programmers write programs which are the interactions of smaller, sectioned-off parts of the program, reducing dependencies and improving maintainability
+* Non-OO design can often produce code that is tailored to a single context.
+OOP features, such as the ability to define simple base classes from which to derive more specialized classes through inheritance, provide a greater level of reusability and flexibility
+* Complex problems can be difficult to break down into manageable parts.
+Using OOP to model classes logically appropriate to the problem, with nouns from the problem domain representing objects, allows programmers to think at a higher level of abstraction, and facilitates the analysis and solution of more complex problems

 -----